MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## OneDrive UWP app doesn't work for Azure AD users

-If you use OneDrive and you have an Azure AD account, you may have noticed the inbox OneDrive app doesn’t work as expected, and you can’t view or manage files via this app.
-Not being able to use the OneDrive app doesn’t affect automatic uploads of images and videos captured by the Camera app.
+If you use OneDrive For Business using your Azure AD account, you may have encountered error when sign in to your inbox OneDrive app.
+Not being able to sign into the OneDrive app doesn’t affect automatic uploads of images and videos captured by the Camera app.
+Your files can still be saved and accessed from the OneDrive for Business cloud storage.
 The OneDrive and HoloLens teams are working on the issue.

 ### Workarounds